 The Diagram outlined below identifies the various steps in proceeding through the submission and approval process for a Consumer Proposal.
-The blue highlighted portions of the diagram represent the road to approval and acceptance of one’s Proposal.
-The points highlighted in red identify points where the creditors or the Court can seek or request further review and consideration of the Proposal before making a decision.
+The blue highlighted portions of the diagram represent the road to approval and acceptance of one’s consumer proposal.
+The points highlighted in red identify points where the creditors or the Court can seek or request further review and consideration of the consumer proposal before making a decision.

-Save and except for the red line immediately to the far right of the diagram, a request for further review does not mean rejection of one’s Proposal.
-The blue lines leading from the red side of the Proposal Diagram represent points where acceptance can be confirmed despite requests for review.
+Save and except for the red line immediately to the far right of the diagram, a request for further review does not mean rejection of one’s consumer proposal.
+The blue lines leading from the red side of the Consumer Proposal Diagram represent points where acceptance can be confirmed despite requests for review.

-The vast majority, more then 85% of the Proposals submitted by our office, are accepted and approved by the creditors without further requests from creditors.
-Requests for review by the Court at Point 3 are extremely rare, and Proposals where further requests are made at Point 2 are mostly representative of situations where creditors believe the percentage being offered by the Debtor in the Proposal is too small.
+The vast majority, more then 85% of the Proposals submitted by our office, are accepted and approved by the creditors as submitted without further requests from creditors.
+Requests for review by the Court at Point 3 are extremely rare, and proposals where further requests are made at Point 2 are mostly representative of situations where creditors believe the percentage being offered by the Debtor in the consumer proposal is too small.

-Acceptance and completion of the terms of one’s Proposal results in a Certificate of Full Performance being issued, which relieves a person of all there debts except those identified in the Box in the upper right corner of the Diagram.
-In addition to satisfaction of payment terms, each person filing a Proposal must attend two mandatory counseling sessions.
-The box in the upper left hand corner of the Diagram outlines the timelines when these session should be completed.
+Acceptance and completion of the terms of one’s consumer proposal results in a Certificate of Full Performance being issued, which relieves a person of all there debts except those identified in the Box in the upper right corner of the Diagram.
+In addition to satisfaction of payment terms, each person filing a consumer proposal must attend two mandatory counseling sessions.
+The box in the upper left hand corner of the Diagram outlines the timelines when each of these session should be completed.